Newtonian Gravity

 Tidal forces from the Sun and the Moon

-How the braking effect of Earthly tides makes the Moon drift away.
+How the braking effect of earthly tides makes the Moon drift away.

 To investigate the causes and magnitudes of Earthly tides, we shall use